UMP 75x25 [M10x3] GW F200 PLATINIUM / N52 - search holder

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Potential hazard associated with microscopic parts of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
-Additionally, tiny parts of these devices have the potential to complicate diagnosis after entering the body.
+- Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which is crucial in the context of child safety.
+It's also worth noting that small elements of these devices can be problematic in medical diagnosis in case of swallowing.

 Avoid bringing neodymium magnets close to a phone or GPS.